Do you see, how easy it is to manipulate someone?

 It’s offer 3.
 Isn’t it?

-Now, here's the fact.
+Now, here's a twist.

 The company also wanted you to buy their Offer 3.